For a majority of Americans, the biggest monthly expense we experience is the high cost of housing.

 How High Housing Costs are Linked to Financial Insecurity

 Between 1960 and 2016, the median renter’s income grew by about 5 percent, but the median rent, adjusting for inflation, grew 61 percent, according to the Urban Institute’s report.

 And the news isn’t much better for homeowners – the average median home increased in value between 1960 and 2016 by 112 percent, while the median income for homeowners increased by 50 percent.

 “It costs more than four times the median household income to purchase an existing home at a median sales price of $247,000, and up to eight times more in some of the largest metropolitan areas with higher sales prices, putting homeownership out of reach for many,” concluded the report’s authors, Corianne Payton Scally and Dulce Gonzalez.

-Part of the problem is a lack of affordable housing.
+Part of the problem is the lack of affordable housing.

 According to a recent report from the National Low Income Housing Coalition, there’s not a single county, metro area, or state in the country where a full-time minimum-wage worker could afford a two-bedroom home.

 “Housing is the biggest monthly expense for most households,” Scally told Pacific Standard magazine.
 “It happens regularly, and it’s due every month whether you rent or own—and more households are facing challenges with this as housing costs have gone up over the years, and incomes have really stagnated.”

 What’s particularly troublesome in Scally and Gonzalez’s report is how financial insecurity and material hardship affects renters more than homeowners.